allenai/mup/README.md

 # Multi Perspective Scientific Document Summarization

-This repository contains the dataset and baseline models for the Multi Perspective Scientific Document Summarization (MuP) shared task to be held at [SDP 2022](https://sdproc.org/2022/index.html).
+This repository contains the dataset and baseline models for the Multi Perspective Scientific Document Summarization (MuP) shared task to be held at [SDP in COLING 2022](https://sdproc.org/2022/index.html).

 ### Intoduction